Western Animation: The Angry Beavers aka: Angry Beavers

 Aerith and Bob: Norbert, Daggett, Trucky, Stump, Treeflower, and Bing.
 And Barry.

-Artistic License - Biology: Beavers don't actually eat wood.
+Beavers don't actually eat wood.
 Sometimes they eat twigs or bark, but not really for nutrional value.
+They prefer the leaves, only eating bark and twigs when little or nothing else is available (as during the winter)

 Art Shift: Everyone's addition to the campfire story in Pass It On.
 Norb's version is a Bond-esque spy thriller.
 Barry does the story over as a '70s exploitation movie.
 Bing's is just a series of doodles running around frantically.
 Stump's version is a letterboxed black-and-white drama with Scottish accents.
 Treeflower's is a Magical Girl anime with choppy 50's-style animation.
 And Dag's is just all the different styles floating in a white void.